paixel-company/neurofly/README.md

 Launch annotation tool from napari menu, Plugin -> neurofly -> Segs Annotator

 #### Load data
-Load image file (z002.ims) and database file (z002.db), then click 'refresh panorama' button to show the panorama view.
+Load image file (z002.ims) and database file (z002.db), then click **refresh panorama** button to show the panorama view.

 <img src="assets/overall.png" width="600">

+#### Select one node as start point of annotation
 In panorama mode, you can easily identify sparse, bright signals that are promising for reconstruction.
+Click on one of the conspicuous segments to select it as start point of annotation.
+Once selected, the id of picked node will be displayed at **node selection**.